From Bi-Level to One-Level: A Framework for Structural Attacks to Graph Anomaly Detection: Conclusion

 \section{Conclusion}

-In this paper, we initiate the study to investigate the vulnerability of graph-based anomaly detection under structural poisoning attacks.
-Specially, we target on $\mathsf{OddBall}$ as feature extraction based anomaly detector and $\mathsf{LGCN}$ as the surrogate model of the GCN-based anomaly detector, we further mathematically formulate it as a discrete one-level optimization problem by incorporating specially designed regression techniques (OLS estimation for $\mathsf{OddBall}$ and RWLS estimation for $\mathsf{LGCN}$).
-We then propose a novel training procedure $\mathsf{BinarizedAttack}$ which effectively damages the target GAD systems, significantly outperforming existing methods.
-Moreover, we explore the black-box attacks of the typical six GCN-based GAD systems (GCN-reweight, GAT-reweight, FdGars, GEM, Player2vec and GraphSMOTE) and prove that by universally attacking $\mathsf{LGCN}$ can effectively transfer attack other GCN-based GAD systems in black-box manner.
-In the future work, it is interesting to explore the possible countermeasure against such poisoning attacks on graph data to enhance the robustness of the existed graph anomaly detectors.
+Due to the exploding development of graph learning, graph-based anomaly detection is becoming an important topic in the machine learning field.
+However, similar to other machine learning models, it is vulnerable to adversarial attacks.
+In this paper, we focus on $\mathsf{OddBall}$ as a feature-extraction-based anomaly detector and $\mathsf{LGCN}$ as the surrogate model of the GCN-based anomaly detector, we further mathematically formulate it as a discrete one-level optimization problem by utilizing the specially designed regression methods (OLS estimation for $\mathsf{OddBall}$ and RWLS estimation for $\mathsf{LGCN}$).
+For ease of optimization, we propose $\mathsf{BinarizedAttack}$ to mimic the training of binary weight neural network which can effectively degenerate the GAD systems.
+The comprehensive experiments demonstrate that our method consistently outperforms other baselines.
+Moreover, we explore the black-box attacks of the typical six GCN-based GAD systems (GCN-reweight, GAT-reweight, FdGars, GEM, Player2vec and GraphSMOTE) and prove that by universally attacking $\mathsf{LGCN}$ can effectively attack other GCN-based GAD systems under a black-box scenario.
+In the future, we endeavor to study the defense method against structural attacks to enhance the robustness of GAD systems.